There’s a famous saying: “Luck is what happens when preparation meets opportunity.” And well, Terry’s tradition of preparation started early on.

-Imagine this scenario: at midnight, a happy couple leads a conga line into their afterparty and and spontaneously decides to jump in the pool fully clothed.
+Imagine this scenario: It’s 1994, and at midnight, a happy couple leads a conga line into their afterparty and and spontaneously decides to jump in the pool fully clothed.
 What’s the photographer to do?
 Jump in and risk his camera’s demise in the process?

 That’s exactly what happened in this photo Terry took at a wedding afterparty at Flowerfield in St. James, Long Island.

 All luck, right?
 Not so fast.